Contingencyplana/storybook_fun_factory/shagi_archives/appendices/appendix_d_bridging_game_dev_tools/part_01_index/s2_2_index_of_part_06_quarantine_ai.md

 ## 🧭 Chapter Structure of `part_06_quarantine_ai/`

+The following four chapters comprise the **first Layer 4 stanza** of Quarantine AI.
+It is anticipated that **multiple Layer 3 stanzas** will eventually reside within this part as recursion deepens.

 | File | Title | Description |
 |------|-------|-------------|
 | `s1_1_it_listens_before_it_locks.md` | **It Listens Before It Locks** | Introduces core quarantine protocol: the AI silently observes anomalies before sealing recursion breaches. |